Fiscal Year 2025

 Organizational structure, activities and supply chains

 We exist to create world-changing solutions that address climate change and accelerate the global transition to carbon neutrality.
-We make filters and modular contactor machines, known as rotary adsorption machines (“RAMs”), that capture and remove CO2 from industrial emissions and the air.
-With our team of approximately 300 staff members, our operations are primarily based in North America.
+Our primary business is the manufacture of filters and modular contactor machines that capture and remove CO2 from industrial emissions and the air.
+To facilitate the deployment of our carbon capture solutions, we provide engineering and consulting services to potential customers and can partner with emitters in the development, construction and operation of carbon capture projects.
+With our team of approximately 260 staff members, our operations are primarily based in North America.
 Further information about our technology, activities and locations can be found at www.svanteinc.com.

-We are a historically small company that has been rapidly growing in recent years.
-At present, we have a limited number of supplier relationships for the supply of (i) parts used in the construction of our RAMs, (ii) strategic materials, being the sorbents, substrates and other materials used to manufacture the filters that go in our RAMs, (iii) equipment and machinery for our filter manufacturing facilities, and (iv) commercial off-the-shelf products, such as personal protective equipment and office supplies.
+We are a historically small company that has grown in recent years.
+Our carbon capture solutions have been deployed in demonstration facilities, but not yet in a commercial plant.
+Accordingly, we have a limited number of supplier relationships for the supply of (i) parts used in the construction of our contactors, (ii) strategic materials, being the sorbents, substrates and other materials used to manufacture the filters that go in our contactors, (iii) equipment and machinery for our filter manufacturing facilities, and (iv) commercial off-the-shelf products, such as personal protective equipment and office supplies.
 Suppliers providing the goods under (i), (ii) and (iii) are our “Key Suppliers”.

 Our polices and due diligence practices in relation to modern slavery